OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 Ryann: Just keep a list.

-Google sheets and Screen Door makes this easy.
+Google Sheets and Screendoor makes this easy.
 The next time you have a job opening send out a distribution list.

 Tiff: We have two more slides so bear with us.